 - you have been forced to have sex without contraception.

-Where can I get emergency contraception?
+Where can I get THE ECP?

 You can get a $5.00 prescription for the ECP at any Family Planning clinic.
 We can also give you a prescription for the ECP in advance, so you can have a pill at home, just in case.